KUOM: Carrier current WMMR

+Consolidation of KUOM and WMMR as Radio K

-In the early 1990s, after lobbying by WMMR General Manager Jim Musil, the University began to examine the idea of merging WMMR and KUOM.
-The University explained the transition to a music format by saying that most of the educational value of KUOM had been superseded by other media outlets by this time.
-To avoid the lack of direction found at some college music stations, the new "Radio K" had a small full-time staff to oversee operations and provide a level of continuity, with students providing much of the on-air talent while going through their radio studies.
+In August 1991, the University began to examine the idea of merging WMMR and KUOM under political pressure from competing commercial and public radio broadcasters.
+The University explained the elimination of educational, cultural, and community outreach programming by claiming the public service format was too expensive, and that the new format would lower costs.
+It was also claimed that most of the educational value of KUOM had been superseded by other media outlets by this time, however no studies or research were done to substantiate these claims and no other broadcasting service in the state leveraged the resources of the University for public service.

 The transition took place in 1993, and KUOM began using the "Radio K" name on October 1 of that year.
+To avoid the lack of direction found at some college music stations, the new "Radio K" retained most full-time staff to oversee operations and provide a level of continuity, with students providing much of the on-air hosting.
 One notable program in the first decade of Radio K was Cosmic Slop.
 The show, which first went on the air in the waning days of WMMR, searched through the station's considerable library of 1970s pop music, playing both the best and worst from that decade (with occasional forays into the recordings from the rest of the 20th century).
-In 2008, the Radio K Sports Desk aired a series of stories about the Minnesota football team (by sports reporter Marco LaNave) which received a national finalist honor in the 2008 Society of Professional Journalists Mark of Excellence Awards, and two regional honors.